quantify-os/quantify-core/CONTRIBUTING.md

 `python.formatting.provider` to `black`, `editor.formatOnSave` to `true` and to enable [official Ruff extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff).

-## Working on Issues
+## Working on issues

-After an issue is created, the progress of the issues is tracked on the [GitLab issue board](https://gitlab.com/quantify-os/quantify-core/-/boards).
+After an issue is created, the progress of the issues is tracked on the [GitLab issue board](https://gitlab.com/groups/quantify-os/-/boards).
-The maintainers will update the state using [labels](https://gitlab.com/quantify-os/quantify-core/-/labels) .
+The maintainers will update the state using [labels](https://gitlab.com/groups/quantify-os/-/labels) .
 Once an issue is ready for review a Merge Request can be opened.

-### Issues Workflow
+### Issues workflow

 The workflow of the issues is managed using the `State | <state>` labels that specifies the current state of the issue.
 These are intended to be used for issues only, and in *exceptional* cases for Merge Requests that have no associated issue.